Disability Access

 How to park if you have a valid state-issued disability permit

 A valid state-issued disability permit AND a valid on-campus WWU Parking Permit are required to park in a posted accessible parking space.
-If the disability parking space nearest your destination is full, you can park in an adjacent, non-reserved, parking space.

 Please ensure your disability placard is always clearly visible while parked on campus.